CAPDGroup/CAPDexercises/02-hyperbolic-periodic-orbit/README.md

   $`f(y,z) = P(y,z)-(y,z) = 0`$

-  If succeed, The existence of a periodic orbit is validated.
+  If succeed, the existence of a periodic orbit is validated.

 ![](periodic-orbit.png)